ORB Main Page | Links to Other Medieval Sites | Medieval Studies Course [Halsall]

 The web site of the Bollandists, a society within the Jesuits which for three centuries has lead the way in the scientific investigation of hagiography and the cult of the saints.

-Web site by Thomas Head, one of the leading experts on Western Hagiography.
-This site contains translations made by Prof. Head, truly excellent bibliographies, and an incipient encyclopedia of hagiography.
+Web site by Thomas Head (RIP) one of the leading experts on Western Hagiography.
+Excellent bibliographies, and an incipient encyclopedia of hagiography.

 A web site by David Woods focused on the military martyrs.